shanieMoonlight/moonlight-repo/libs/packages/@moonlight/theming/README.md

 2. **Tree-shakable architecture** - Import only what you need
 3. **Memoized color generation** - Palette calculations are cached for improved performance
 4. **Batched DOM updates** - Changes use requestAnimationFrame for efficient rendering
+5. **Minimal DOM operations** - CSS variables are updated efficiently in batches

 ## Entry Points